Clarity and control are powerful propellers in personal finance.

 #4 — The Four Pillars of Investing, by William Bernstein

-Looking for a commonsense approach to building an investment portfolio?
+Are you looking for a commonsense approach to building an investment portfolio?
 Then look no further.

 This book covers the four fundamental topics that every investor must understand: the theory, history, psychology, and business of investing.